corinzarkowski/geog458-lab4/README.md

 ---

 ## Description
 In this assignment I attempt to find the best places for skiers to live, based off both locations of ski areas and major cities.
+My examined area consists of the continental United States--Alaska would have been nice to include, but was not worth the extra processing time it would have incurred.
+Zoom levels of max8 and min5 are the same on each tileset--they are meant to be viewed in tandem.

 My first endeavor was to create a basemap--for this I really wanted to keep it simple, but make some minor changes to demonstrate my understanding of MapBox.
 I used a light monochrome basemap as a base, and minimized font sizes for minor cities, erased minor roads, added a little color, and enlarged/changed fonts for state names.